Seizure first aid for people with epilepsy

 Creating a seizure first aid plan

-It can be useful to sit down with your epilepsy treatment team and create a seizure first aid plan that is personalized to you.
+It can be useful to sit down with your physician and create a seizure first aid plan that is personalized to you.
 You can print this out and give it to family, friends, teachers and coworkers.
 You could also keep it in a medical bracelet you wear on your wrist or ankle.

 Share article